CityofToronto/bdit_data-sources/here/here_aggregation.md

 ## Time range

 We typically aggregate speed data up to different periods, for example AM Peak and PM Peak.
 For data requests, we usually define them in `CTE`, for straight-forward modification in future data requests.
-For project analysis, we typically define time ranges in a table, which allows us to join directly to a table instead of repeating the same CTE in every query (and you will only need to modify one table if time ranges changes!).
+For project analysis, we typically define time ranges in a table, which allows us to join directly to a table instead of repeating the same CTE in every query (and you will only need to modify one table if time ranges change!).

 Example of a CTE:
 ```sql